Generating beautiful Open Graph images with Node.js

 In order to generate open graph images for my homepage as well as individual ones for every blog post, I created a Gatsby plugin that uses @codepunkt/wasm-layout-text to layout texts and jimp to compose any number of them with a background color or image.

 It is called gatsby-remark-opengraph and is added to the remark plugins array of your gatsby-config.js to generate open graph images for your markdown content.
+This is a simplified version of what I’m using for this site:

 {